 The Education Elements resource on “Include” and “Connect” provides tools and ideas to ensure stakeholder engagement is grounded in equity.
 Additionally, the Great Lakes Equity Center resource is focused on centering youth voices in school change.

 How will we engage union leadership and union-represented educators and support staff?
 How will we engage the steering committee in each phase of the cycle of improvement to ensure their voice is represented and they share responsibility for these efforts?

-The Bellwether Education Partners resource has an embedded tool for planning and tracking stakeholder engagement, including a communication plan, throughout the improvement process.
+A School Leader’s Guide to Effective Stakeholder Engagement has an embedded tool for planning and tracking stakeholder engagement, including a communication plan, throughout the improvement process.

 The formation and engagement of a steering committee are critical steps in helping to create a plan that is embraced by all internal and external stakeholders.